mohabouje/WinToast/README.md

 WinToast
 ===================

-WinToast is a lightly library written in C++ which brings a complete integration of the modern **toast notifications** of **Windows 8**,   **Windows 10** and **Windows 11**.
+WinToast is a lightweight library written in C++ which brings a complete integration of the modern **toast notifications** of **Windows 8**,   **Windows 10** and **Windows 11**.

-Toast notifications allows your app to inform the users about relevant information and timely events that they should see and take action upon inside your app, such as a new instant message, a new friend request, breaking news, or a calendar event.
+Toast notifications allow your app to inform the users about relevant information and timely events that they should see and take action upon inside your app, such as a new instant message, a new friend request, breaking news, or a calendar event.

 - [WinToast](#wintoast)
 - [Toast Templates](#toast-templates)